Garage implements the Amazon S3 protocol, which makes it compatible with many existing software programs.

-To configure an S3 client to interact with Garage, you will need the following parameters:
+To configure S3-compatible software to interact with Garage, you will need the following parameters:

 An API endpoint: this corresponds to the HTTP or HTTPS address used to contact the Garage server.
 When runing Garage locally this will usually be